 Class P2 (medium power) ... protects against harmful and toxic dust, but not against radioactive dust, bacteria and viruses.
 Some class P2 filters protect against aerosols.Class P3 (high power) ... protects as P2, and also against radioactive dust, bacteria and viruses.
 The mask can be used against both solid particles and liquid aerosols.

 The particle filters for filtering facepieces FFP1 and FFP2 have no protection factor given but are equivalent to half masks Classes P1 and P2.
 Only P3 filters have a protective factor shown, it is 50.

-At the Institute we currently have P1 masks with and without valves, both labeled FFP1 (S), whose specification is that they protect against solid aerosols; also P2 masks with valves, labeled FFP2 (S), that protect against solid particles and water based aerosols.Respirators
+At the Institute we currently have P1 masks with and without valves, both labelled FFP1 (S), whose specification is that they protect against solid aerosols; also P2 masks with valves, labelled FFP2 (S), that protect against solid particles and water based aerosols.Respirators

 Use of respirators is a last resort, if you think you need to use a respirator, then you should be working in a fume cabinet.